 Coronavirus (COVID-19) Update: We are fully operational and remote, we are available over the phone 8am-5pm Monday-Friday, available over email and able to provide services to our existing and future clients.
 More FAQs »

 When a bad medical outcome occurs, it does not necessarily mean that malpractice has occurred.
 Often, a bad medical outcome is caused by an unintended complication.
 Generally, complications are not considered medical malpractice.

 Most medical procedures do not have a 100% success rate and the medical field accepts a certain margin of error.
 In fact, most complications, such as infection and bleeding, are contained in the consent form.

-If you can establish that the medical professionals did not conform to the accepted standard of practice for that specialty, you have high chances of proving that medical malpractice occurred.
+If you can establish that the medical professionals did not conform to the accepted standard of practice for that specialty, you have a high chance of proving that medical malpractice occurred.
 This means establishing that no reasonable physician in that area of medicine would have acted in that way.

-Unlike in personal injury cases, the filing of most medical malpractice claims does not result in a settlement offer.
-Pediatric malpractice cases require testimony from a medical expert, which can be very expensive and can exceed the value of damages estimated to be obtained.
-This is why, at times, even a straightforward case of pediatric malpractice is not worth pursuing if the provable damages are less than $100K.
+Unlike standard personal injury cases, the filing of most medical malpractice claims does not necessarily result in a settlement offer.
+Pediatric malpractice cases require testimony from a medical expert.
+This can be very expensive and can exceed the value of damages estimated to be obtained.
+This is why, at times, even a straightforward case of pediatric malpractice might be challenging to pursue if the provable damages are less than $100K.
 Thus, in the absence of evidence of malpractice and significant damages, you need to think twice before pursuing a case that may end up costing you a lot more than you might anticipate.